 "It's bare.
 It's weak.
 There's no supporting documentation.
 There's no fact.
 It's speculative, it's opinionated, it's perception-related, it's feeling-based," Neville said.

-The city has not yet released a statement on the hearing or what is expected to come out of it.
+The city has not yet released a statement or their characterization of the hearing.